Quandre Diggs

-Quandre Diggs (born January 22, 1993) is an American professional football safety.
-He previously played for the Tennessee Titans, Seattle Seahawks, and Detroit Lions of the National Football League (NFL).
+Quandre Diggs (born January 22, 1993) is an American professional football defensive back.
 He played college football for the Texas Longhorns, and was selected by the Detroit Lions in the sixth round of the 2015 NFL draft.
 He played his first two years in the NFL as a cornerback before being moved to safety.
 In 2019, Diggs was traded to the Seattle Seahawks.
+After a spell with the Tennessee Titans, Diggs returned to the Seahawks in 2025, winning Super Bowl LX.